theroux/ghosted/README.md

 # ghosted
-Make annoying Facebook comments vanish
+Ghosted is a Chrome extension that makes annoying Facebook comments vanish